YagoLopez/react-aframe-typescript-boilerplate/README.md

 - [TypeScript](https://www.typescriptlang.org): provides a type system for JavaScript

 - [React Router](https://reacttraining.com/react-router/): navigation between pages (3D scenes).
-AFrame library is loaded at the begining just one time not at each page change.
-Using only AFrame and JavaScript without React-Router, all AFrame code must be loaded at each html page.
+AFrame library is loaded at the begining once, not at each page change.
+Using only AFrame and JavaScript without React-Router, all AFrame code must be loaded at each page.

 - This project is based on [create-react-app-typescript](https://github.com/wmonk/create-react-app-typescript).
 Documentation ([link](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#table-of-contents))